ML-KULeuven/RoViLa/README.md

 This repository contains ROS packages that are needed to operate the Mico robot arm developed by Kinova.
 The implemented system can be used as a base for extension and implementation of functionalities for the robot arm.

-This README contains an overview of the prerequisites with hyperlinks to wiki-pages, tutorials and other git repositories.
-Subsequently an overview of the implemented system is given and discussed.
-Install instructions for this repo and all software prerequisites can be found in [INSTALL.md](INSTALL.md) to prevent this README from getting too long.
+This README contains an overview of the recommended skills paired with useful tutorials/wiki-pages/github repo's that can prove useful to read before working with the nodes in this repository.
+Subsequently an overview of the implemented system is given and the functionalities of this system are discussed.

+Before doing any further work on this project, it is recommended to have a look at the [Recommended Skills](##Recommended Skills) section.
+It is also advisable that any further work done on this repository is implemented and tested on the desktop that already contains this project instead of reinstalling the project on another computer.
+However, to facilitate reinstalation, a seperate markdown file is included that addresses the different components that have to be installed in case a [full (re)install](INSTALL.md) is needed.

 ## Overview
 <p align="center">